Saturday, July 25, 2020

 Mr Do!
 Run Run is a challenging game with the first level being an absolute butt-kicker!!!
 Stick with it.
 The joy I felt when reaching the second level was an ecstatic moment indeed.
 My advice: ignore the Qix elements and concentrate on the controls and then how to kill the monsters.
 Once comfortable, learn how to farm fruits and collect the bonuses.

-Personally, I think this is one of the most overlooked arcade conversions for the Atari ST. And it looks superb too!!
+One of the most overlooked arcade conversions for the Atari ST. Truly an exceptional arcade conversion!!

 Saturday, July 18, 2020